mharding01/augmented-neuromuscular-RT-running/README.md

 Augmented Neuromuscular Gait Controller Enables Real-time Tracking of Bipedal Running Speed
 =========================================

 This project supplies the source code related to the bipedal running research done at the BIOROB Laboratory under Dr. Auke Ijspeert at EPFL, and represents the work of Dr. Nicolas Van der Noot, Bruno Somers, and Matthew Harding.
-The scientific contribution of this work was to demonstrate an adaptable and bio-inspired running-gait control system that can realize a wide range of speeds from a single optimization.
+The contribution of this work was to demonstrate an adaptable and bio-inspired running-gait control system that can realize a wide range of speeds from a single optimization.

-Several figures below summarize the initialization and optimization parameters used in our simulations to attain our results.
+This repository contains different models of COMAN, our robot platform of choice for our simulations, which one can learn more about [here](https://www.youtube.com/watch?v=oXBYZxa25vc).
+Several figures below summarize the initialization, optimization, and static muscle parameters used in our simulations to attain our results.

 <p align="center">
    </br>